Top-Selling Yearling Makes Debut At Turffontein

 Kommetjie Storm in the National Yearling Sale ring (Pic – Candiese Lenferna)

-The most expensive yearling filly of 2023, and also the highest-priced lot sold at the National Yearling Sale of that year, Kommetjie Storm makes her debut at Turffontein on Thursday.
+The most expensive yearling filly of 2023, and also the highest-priced lot sold at the National Yearling Sale of that year, Kommetjie Storm makes her debut at Turffontein today.

 The R3,2 million full sister to Vodacom Durban July winner Kommetdieding hails from the Sanne family’s Oldlands Stud, and will step out in Kenneth Pillay’s familiar Kestorm Investments silks in the second race, a 14h50m Maiden Plate at 12h30.